tasket/Qubes-VM-hardening/README.md

   * Standalone VMs.
 Plain `vm-boot-protect` makes more sense for these.
   * Non-Linux VMs (currently unsupported for any mode)

-### Example configs
+### Example tags

 Some useful configurations have been supplied in /etc/default/vms:

   * vm-boot-tag-network: Contains a whitelist for Network Manager connections and the module blacklist which is often used with network interfaces in Qubes.
 By default, this config also activates for any VM named 'sys-net'.
   * vm-boot-tag-qhome: Quarantines /home in addition to the /rw system dirs.
 Useful for 'sys-usb' and DispVM-like functionality.
   * vm-boot-tag-noqbackup: Deletes all quarantined files that are not whitelisted.
-  * vm-boot-tag-ibrowse: Preserves Firefox bookmarks while quarantining the rest of /home folder.
-(To preserve pre-existing bookmarks, existing Firefox profile folder must be renamed to "profile.default" before activating this tag.)
+  * vm-boot-tag-ibrowse: Preserves Firefox bookmarks while quarantining the /home folder.
+[Currently](https://github.com/tasket/Qubes-VM-hardening/issues/39) works with Firefox ESR.

 ### Scope and Limitations